 Our mission is to ensure medical emergencies in Johnson County have the best possible outcome.
-We provide 9-1-1 response to over 600,000 citizens across 479 square miles with dual paramedic crews operating ambulances from 19 fixed ambulance stations and a single paramedic first response from two fixed stations.
+We provide 9-1-1 response to over 600,000 citizens across 479 square miles and operate dual clinician ambulances from 19 fixed ambulance stations with a single paramedic first response from two fixed stations.
 Our values Excellence, Trustworthy, Humility, Integrity, Compassion, and Service guide us toward creating a continuum of out of hospital medical care, a prepared community and a community-wide feeling of safety and confidence.

 Response to medical emergencies in Johnson County is a coordinated system consisting of response by MED-ACT ambulances, often augmented by local fire department personnel, some of which are also paramedics.
 All agencies operate under a common set of medical protocols that are approved by the EMS Committee of the Medical Society of Johnson and Wyandotte Counties.
 MED-ACT works closely with each agency to assure a smooth continuum of care for medical emergencies.

 Division Chief of Administration, Brian Schoenig